stormpath/express-stormpath/docs/source/register.rst

 .. image:: _static/directory_email_verification.png

-Try It, Register for an Account!
+Try It, register for an Account!
 --------------------------------

 That's it, really!
 Give the form a try.
 Once you register for an account, you will be automatically redirected back to the main page.
-You will also be logged in automatically, and you will start seeing the list of things again - remember how we locked it down?
+You will also be logged-in automatically, and you will start seeing the list of things again -- remember how we locked it down?
 Now that you are authenticated, you are allowed to access that part of the API again.